stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 slug: running a company
 seo_title: We have apps for revenue, finance and people - what about running the company?
 seo_description: Running a company as a business owner or CEO is tough going, it's not for the fainthearted.
-The challenge always seems to come down to people - keeping everyone aligned, engaged and motivated in the same direction and end game.
+The challenge comes down to people - keeping everyone aligned, engaged and motivated in the same direction and end game.
 feature_image: "/uploads/strategy_execution.png"

 ---